-VR investor moves into cryptocurrency with asset store Rarebits
+VR investor moves into cryptocurrency with asset store Rare Bits

 If you’re wondering where the virtual reality investors have gone, Amitt Mahajan is a good example.
 He is the cofounder of the Presence Capital, which made millions of dollars of investments in 40 VR startups.
 Now he’s gone crypto.

-Mahajan has put the VR fund on hold for a bit while joining Rarebits as a full-time cofounder and chief technology officer.
-Rarebits has started a store where you can buy and sell cryptocurrency virtual goods, from CryptoBots to CryptoKitties.
+Mahajan has put the VR fund on hold for a bit while joining Rare Bits as a full-time cofounder and chief technology officer.
+Rare Bits has started a store where you can buy and sell cryptocurrency virtual goods, from CryptoBots to CryptoKitties.
 It’s a secondary market for blockchain game assets, which are based on public ledger technology where item ownership is easily identified.

 “I decided my heart is in being operational,” said Mahajan said.
 “I really enjoyed working with my previous cofounder and wanted to work with him again, and so we started this thing together and decided to go full-time.”

 The Presence Capital fund is still operating and it may make more small investments.
-But Mahajan said that raising a second version of the fund is on hold until Rarebits runs its course.
+But Mahajan said that raising a second version of the fund is on hold until Rare Bits runs its course.

 Asked if this means crypto will be bigger than VR, he said, “I don’t think that at all.
 We are still very bullish on VR.
 Enterprise VR is going well.
 The consumer side is slower.
 That was expected based on cost and form factor of the first generation of technology.
 Things like Oculus’ Santa Cruz (prototype, which will be wireless and not connected to a PC) will help.”